justjake/chopped/README.md

 1. `bundle exec knife solo prepare ubuntu@12.34.56.78 -i ~/.ssh/leroy_jenkins.pem` This will load all the chef stuff onto it, and give you a file `nodes/12.34.56.78.json`.

+### B-b-b-but...
+Vagrant?

+Instead of starting up a node on AWS, do this:

+1. `vagrant up`
+1. `bundle exec knife solo prepare vagrant@127.0.0.1 -p 2222 -i ./.vagrant/machines/default/virtualbox/private_key`
+   prepares your Vagrant machine for knife-solo development by setting up chef on it.
+1. Run `vagrant snapshot save chef`.
+If your VM ever becomes inaccessable due to bad chef changes, you can always run `vagrant snapshot restore chef` to reset it to this known-good state.

+Your file created will be `nodes/127.0.0.1`.

+### Creating a cookbook

+Put cookbooks in the `site-cookbooks` folder. `cookbooks` folder is reserved for upstream dependencies.

+`knife cookbook create -o site-cookbooks/ YOUR_NEW_COOKBOOK`

 ### GO GO GADGET COOKBOOK.

 1. `vi nodes/12.34.56.78.json` and add roles to the run_list.
 These are the recipes that your box